phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 `SSSSSS` are sign extension bits, which means that they are all copies of bit 47.
 This is a special requirement for valid addresses on the x86_64 architecture.
 We explained it in the [previous post][sign extension].

 [sign extension]: ./second-edition/posts/09-paging-introduction/index.md#paging-on-x86

+We use [octal] numbers for representing the addresses since each octal character represents 3 bits, which allows us to clearly spearate the the 9-bit indexes of the different page table levels.
+This isn't possible with the hexadecimal system where each character represents four bits.

 ## Implementation